Michigan State coach Mel Tucker faces hearing over allegations he sexually harassed rape survivor

 Michigan State hired an outside Title IX attorney to investigate the complaint and the investigation concluded in July, according to the report published Sunday.

 A hearing is scheduled for Oct.
-5-6 to determine if Tucker violated the school’s sexual harassment and exploitation policy, and he could lose about $80 million remaining on his contract if he's fired for cause, according to USA Today.
+5-6 to determine if Tucker violated the school’s sexual harassment and exploitation policy, USA Today reported.

+The school announced that Michigan State President Teresa K. Woodruff and athletic director Alan Haller would provide an update on the football program Sunday evening.

+Tucker is in the third year of a $95 million, 10-year contract and if he is fired for cause, the school would not have to pay him what’s remaining on his deal.

+Michigan State may fire Tucker for cause if he “engages in any conduct which constitutes moral turpitude or which, in the University’s sole judgement, would tend to bring public disrespect, contempt or ridicule upon the university,” according to his contract.
+The school may also suspend Tucker, without pay, if he “materially breaches” his contract.

-Messages seeking comment were left Sunday by The Associated Press with Tucker, Tracy, Michigan State athletic director Alan Haller and Tucker’s attorney, Jennifer Belveal.
+Messages seeking comment were left Sunday by The Associated Press with Tucker, Tracy, Haller and Tucker’s attorney, Jennifer Belveal.

 Tracy became friends with Tucker over her advocacy work, but that relationship took a turn in April 2022 when Tucker masturbated during a phone call with her, according to USA Today.